Today the demoscene was accepted as Dutch national intangible cultural heritage.

 The Finnish Museum of Games promotes the continuity of the Finnish demoscene together with demoscene activists.
 The museum is also working with the international Art of Coding campaign to add the international demoscene to UNESCO’s list of intangible cultural heritage.
 The New Faces of the Demoscene project is implemented in cooperation with MuseoX, Graffathon and the City of Tampere youth services.

+We are super-stoked about the success of the Polish demoscene to be accepted as a living national cultural heritage!
 To inform you quickly let us quote from the success text of the committee of Polish demosceners (Komitet Społeczny Kronika Polskiej Demosceny / KSKPD) behind the application:

 “Polish demoscene is officially Polish cultural heritage.”